electric-sql/archived-electric-next/docs/about.md

 You're welcome to continue to use it and perhaps to choose your moment to migrate.
 However caveat emptor -- the direction of travel should be pretty clear from this document.

-### Where are we with the implementation of the next system?
+### New system

 At the time of writing this document, we are very early in the development of `electric-next`.
 The repo was created on the 1st July 2024.

-### What can you use it for already?

-You can sync partial subsets of data from a Postgres database into a wide variety of clients and environments.
+However, you can already sync partial subsets of data from a Postgres database into a wide variety of clients and environments.

 This includes:

 - syncing data into local apps using the [JavaScript](/api/clients/js) and [Elixir](/api/clients/elixir) clients
 - replacing hot-path data fetching and database queries in apps using [React](/api/connectors/react), [MobX](/api/connectors/mobx) and [TanStack](/api/connectors/tanstack)
 - maintain live caches with automatic invalidation, as per [our Redis connector](/api/connectors/redis)

-### Is there a roadmap?
+### Roadmap

 You can track development on [Discord](https://discord.electric-sql.com) and via the [GitHub Issues milestones](https://github.com/electric-sql/electric-next/milestones).